jthielens/connector-router/README.md

 3. Based on the classification of the file, metadata is extracted for further routing.
-If the file is EDI, the standard envelope headers are parsed and the Sender, Receiver, Group Sender, Group Receiver, and transaction Type are extracted.
-The qalifiers for the sender and receiver IDs are also extracted, although they are not used for routing.
+If the file is EDI, the standard envelope headers are parsed and the Sender, Receiver, Group Sender, Group Receiver, Function, and transaction Type are extracted.
+The qualifiers for the sender and receiver IDs are also extracted, although they are not used for routing.
+Rules with a `Content` pattern are eliminated from further consideration for EDI files.
 4. For non-EDI files, a preview buffer is loaded from the file and is matched against the `Content` pattern.
-Rules whose `Content` pattern does not match the preview are eliminated from further consideration.
+Rules whose `Content` pattern is empty or does not match the preview are eliminated from further consideration.
 Matching rules are then inspected for named capture groups, which then populate a metadata object for the file (see Metadata Extraction below).